vfarcic/devops24/manuscript/06-jenkins-setup.md

 We're missing one more thing before the part of the setup related to Kubernetes resources is finished.

-So far, we have a RoleBinding inside the `jenkins` Namespace that provide Jenkins with enough permissions to create Pods in the same Namespace.
+So far, we have a RoleBinding inside the `jenkins` Namespace that provides Jenkins with enough permissions to create Pods in the same Namespace.
 However, our latest Pipeline wants to create Pods in the `go-demo-3-build` Namespace.
-Since we are not using ClusterRoleBinding that would provide cluster-wide permissions, we'll need to create a RoleBinding in `go-demo-3-build` as well.
+Given that we are not using ClusterRoleBinding that would provide cluster-wide permissions, we'll need to create a RoleBinding in `go-demo-3-build` as well.
 Since that is specific to the application, the definition is in its repository and it should be executed by the administrator of the cluster, just as the previous two.

 Let's take a quick look at the definition.

 ```bash
 cat ../go-demo-3/k8s/jenkins.yml
 ```

+The output is as follows.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1